 Why PyMC3?
 As described in the documentation:

-Theano is a library that allows expressions to be defined using generalized vector data structures called tensors, which are tightly integrated with the popular NumPy ndarray data structure.
+- Theano is a library that allows expressions to be defined using generalized vector data structures called tensors, which are tightly integrated with the popular NumPy

 In addition, from a practical point of view, PyMC3 syntax is very transparent from the mathematical point of view.

-This post is not aimed to give a full treatment of the mathematical details, as there are many good (complete and detailed) references around these topics.
+This post does not aim to give a full treatment of the mathematical details, as there are many good (complete and detailed) references around these topics (some of them collected at the end of the post).
 Also, we are not going to dive deep into PyMC3 as all the details can be found in the documentation.
-Instead, we are interested in giving an overview of the basic mathematical concepts combined with examples (written in Python code) which should make clear why Monte Carlo simulations are useful in Bayesian modeling.
+Instead, we are interested in giving an overview of the basic mathematical concepts combined with examples (written in Python code).
+Still, we briefly describe the main idea behind Markov Chain Monte Carlo, a sampling method from which other methods are inspired from.

 Frequentist vs Bayesian